microsoft/WindowsAppSDK-Samples/Samples/Notifications/App/README.md

 For the unpackaged sample apps, in addition to the steps for setting up the environment for the Windows App SDK, make sure to follow the instructions [here](https://docs.microsoft.com/windows/apps/windows-app-sdk/deploy-unpackaged-apps).

 # Adding a New Scenario to the Sample
-All samples in this directory should be kept in-sync, meaning that if you add a scenario to one (say the C++ unpackaged sample), you should also add it ti all the others.
+All samples in this directory should be kept in-sync, meaning that if you add a scenario to one (say the C++ unpackaged sample), you should also add it to all the others.
 The samples in this directory are differenciated by the language the use C++ vs C# or the type of packaging but not by their functionality.

 1. **Implement the UI** -